Vishwanath2001/Bankloan/README.md

 ![image](https://user-images.githubusercontent.com/76242298/130272320-c8f84e8c-ad96-4b74-8ba3-a9551ebc22c8.png)

 It was built using 30,000 dataset found on kaggle competition Unfortunately the kaggle competition is closed and not able to find it.
-I have attached the dataset .csv file in repo
+I have attached the dataset as cred.csv file in repo